Philosophy &

 Mountain Running

-About 15 years ago, I was very involved with ultralight backpacking, fast packing, and peak bagging.
+In the early 2010’s, I was very involved with ultralight backpacking, fast packing, and peak bagging.
 I’ve always loved the mountains and I’ve spent a lot of time in the Sierra, tramping on and off the trails.
 Eventually, the lines began to blur, and I took up ultradistance running.
 Some notable routes I’ve run are below.

 • Grand Canyon Rim to Rim to Rim